MiYaron/chatGPTProject/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Usage

+After Running the Development server and Navigating to 'http://localhost:4200/'.
+The main page will show up.

+You have a Message Box where you can type any message to the bot. you can also send chat commands to manipulate it's behavior (check Available Commands for more).

+Sending "/help" to the bot will be replied by all available commands

+## Available Commands

+- /help - Shows the list of commands available in the chat.
+- /key API_KEY - Gives the bot your Openai's api key so you can talk to real GPT model.
+- /useMock - use a mock that reply with random answers.
+- /stopMock - stop using the mock.

+## Using real ChatGPT Model

+If you want to use real GPT model just send message to the bot contains command '/key' and your openai's API_KEY in the following format:
+"/key API_KEY".

+you should be responded that your API key is valid, the key will be kept in a cookie and you will be able to use real chatGPT model from now on.

+you can send command '/useMock' at anytime to switch to a mock bot, or '/stopMock' to return to the real model.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.